16 Turkish women sentenced to death in Iraq

 - The women were found guilty of joining ISIS and of terrorism

-(CNN)16 Turkish women were found guilty of terrorism and sentenced to death by an Iraqi court on Sunday.
+(CNN)Sixteen Turkish women were found guilty of terrorism and sentenced to death by an Iraqi court on Sunday.

 Iraq's Central Criminal Court issued the sentence after "it was proven they belong to ISIS terrorist group," Judge Abdul Sattar al-Beeraqdar, the High Judicial Council's spokesman, said in a statement.